saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 - all snapshots that don't have a baseline image, marked as "For Review".
 - all snapshots that have a baseline image where Sauce Visual detected a difference.
 These snapshots can only come from [Subsequent Test Executions](#subsequent-test-execution-review) and are also marked as "For Review".

-#### Accepts Only New
+#### Accept Only New

-Using this options will only accept all snapshots that **don't have a baseline image** (marked as "For Review").
+Using this option will only accept all snapshots that **don't have a baseline image** (marked as "For Review").
 If this happens during a [Subsequent Test Executions](#subsequent-test-execution-review) where we also detected visual differences, then we don't accept those snapshots.

 ### Single Approve